craftcms/docs/docs/3.x/testing/testing.md

 # Testing

-## Types of tests
+## Types of Tests

 There are a variety of tests, each providing pros and cons to specific use cases and functionalities within your application/module/plugin.
 Craft currently supports the following four test types.

-### Manual testing
+### Manual Testing

-Everyone has and probably does manual testing when developing with Craft.
-Manual testing can be defined in the following steps:
+Everyone that’s worked with Craft has done manual testing.
+Manual testing consists of the following steps:

-- Write some code
+1. Write some code.
-- Press `f5` or trigger a controller action
+2. Refresh a given page or trigger a controller action.
-- Verify the result by seeing the result in the browser, IDE or database.
+3. Verify the result in the browser, IDE, or database.

-Manual testing is the most time consuming but often the most effective way to catch bugs in the _primary_ implementation of code - it also takes a lot of time and fails in certain key areas.
-Most importantly - if you make a change to a codebase in one place - it can very likely fail in other places, which you are not manually testing.
+Manual testing is often the most effective way to catch bugs in the _primary_ implementation of code.
+However, each test takes a significant amount of time and fails in certain key areas.
+Most importantly, if you make a change to a codebase in one place it may fail in other places you’re _not_ manually testing.

-It would be woefully inefficient to test your **entire** application after each `git push`.
+It would be woefully inefficient to test your **entire** application manually after each `git push`.
 This is where **automated** tests can help.

 ::: tip
 Testing is all about strategy and approaches.
 Manual testing and automated testing work best